sarasaurus/data-structures-and-algorithms/fifo-animal-shelter.md

 ## Big O
 - enqueue
-    BigO of Space:
+    BigO of Space: 1
-    BigO of Time:
+    BigO of Time: 1? whatever Big O is of the array methods I used?
 - dequeue
-    BigO of Space:
+    BigO of Space: 1
-    BigO if Time:
+    BigO if Time: 1? whatever the big O is of the array methods I used...?

 ## Solution